AgentCoop/phpcrystal/readme.md

 ```bash
 docker-compose up --build
 ```
-Go to https://localhost:60001 and, if everything is good, you'll see the Laravel welcome page.
-The SSL certificate is a self-signed one, so don't be confused by a browser warning.
+Go to http://localhost:60000 and, if everything is good, you'll see the Laravel welcome page.

 ## License
 Licensed under the [MIT license](https://opensource.org/licenses/MIT).